Mike-D22/simple_shell/README.md

 The simple shell is an application that reads lines from either a file or the terminal, interprets them, and executes them.
 In most cases, it provides a command line user interface for Unix-like operating systems, where can interactively type directly to the running shell or pipe in shell scripts.
 In this project, we designed and implemented a simple UNIX command line interpreter from the ground ^-^.

 # - AUTHORS
+- Henry Ndlovu
-- Runo Mercy
+- Mike Dunda
-- Otuko Mercy Sheila

 # Resources
 ## Read or watch:

 Unix shell
 Thompson shell
-Ken Thompson
 Everything you need to know to start coding your own shell concept page man or help: